 All my relationships were with abusive men

+Read about how I’ve always dated abusive men.
 This is the 13th in a series of “My journey through anxiety, panic disorder, depression and psychosis.“ Read parts I, II, III, IV, V , VI, VII, VIII, IX, X, XI and XII for the backstory.
 It might make more sense.
-Here you will read about me and why I’ve always dated abusive men.

-Divorce is known to be the second most stressful life event, and I thought I’d got off lightly, having just anxiety.
+Divorce is the second most stressful life event, and I thought I’d got off lightly, with just anxiety.
 However, this was followed by a bout of severe depression, which drained my energy, leaving me feeling fatigued and empty.

 Still, I threw myself into my newish job at the Day Hospital (DH) and enjoyed spending quality time with patients.
 I also spent my days off with those close to me and slowly, my mood improved.